adamtew/USU/2015/CS2420/exam2/README.md

 ## Appendix

 - __Greedy:__ A greedy algorithm is an algorithm that follows the problem solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.
+- __Null Path Length:__ the null path length (npl) of a node is the smallest number of nodes between it and a null in the tree